fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 # 6 Verification
 - You will see a page verifying that you have turned off auto-renew.
+- There will be a verificaiton of when your subscription expires.
 - Click on the blue box, "Back to subscription"

-# 7 Your Unsubscribe is complete
+# 7 Your Unsubscribe is Complete
+- You will be now be directed back to the Services and Subscriptions page
-You will be now see a page that says your subscription will expire on a specific date and that auto-renew is off.
+- There will be a yellow box that says your subscription will expire on a specific date.
+- You will now see the choice to "Turn on Auto-renew in two places on the page.